itsferios/LAB2/README.md

 To verify the normal distribution of the data (Gaussian Distribution), we have applied the Shapiro-Wilk Test, which makes the data non-Gaussian.
 For this reason, non-parametric stastical methods should be used in the future.

+Before starting with the PCA, we check the original feature correlation.
+As we can see from the matrix, the highest correlation is between the Codice_ateco (which is the category of the economy sector) and the gender (male or female): it means that the sector in which a person can work, depend if you are a man or woman.

 To reduce the number of columns, we found component1 and component2 via PCA and saw the correlation they have with all of our columns.
 Si vede che VEDERE MATRICE !!!!